mindsmiths/docs/docs/integrations/sms.md

 Using **Infobip Adapter** is easy!
 In the following example, we'll show you how to set up a simple rule for receiving an **SMS message** from a user, and replying to it with a **custom message** and a **link**.
 Please note that the link **will not** be shortened by **default**, but you can use Infobip's URL shortener by adding **true** as the last parameter in the **sendSmsTextMessage** function.
+For more information on the domains used to shorten your links, please visit [Default URL Shortening](https://www.infobip.com/docs/url-shortening#default-url-shortening-how-url-shortening-works)

 <details>
   <summary>These event classes are used to represent incoming and outgoing SMS messages, as well as delivery reports.</summary>